 A final quality exam ensures there are no contaminations before the copper is melted down.
 The copper is cast into rods to be redistributed.

-As mentioned above, it is a good practice to find a recycling facility that fits your copper recycling needs- whether that includes separating the various types of copper for you or stripping the copper for you as well.
+As previously mentioned, it is important to locate a recycling facility that meets your copper recycling requirements.
+This may involve the facility separating the different types of copper or stripping the copper for you.

 Always review the rules for cleaning and stripping copper before delivering.
 It is also important to make sure the facility accepts all the copper types you are wishing to recycle.